 Here are some of the FREE college classes taken recently by students at NOVA Academy:

-Advanced Medical Terminology; Advanced Voice; American Sign Language I; American Sign Language II; Argumentation and Debate; Beginning and Intermediate Algebra; Beginning Photography; Beginning Sewing; Beginning Voice; Bloodborne and Airborne Pathogens; Career/Life Planning & Personal Exploration; Child Growth and Development; Classic Piano I; College Learning Skills; College Level Algebra; College Study Skills; Contemporary Art History; Elementary French I; Elementary Italian I; Elementary Spanish I; Elementary Spanish I Honors; Fashion Illustration Technique; Film Music Appreciation; Financial Accounting; Food Safety and Sanitation; Fundamentals of Biology; Fundamentals of Business; History of Film to 1945; Intermediate Voice; Introduction to Baking and Pastry; Introduction to Art Concepts; Introduction to Biotechnology; Introduction to Chicana/Chicano Studies; Introduction to Criminal Justice; Introduction to Culinary Arts; Introduction to Cultural Anthropology; Introduction to Digital Media; Introduction to Engineering; Introduction to Programming; Introduction to Psychology; Introduction to the Solar System; Introduction to Women’s Studies; Introductions to Corrections; Jazz Ensemble; Jazz in America; Kinesiology-Related Occupation; Launch Your Freelance Business; Law and Society; Marketing to Attract Customers; Mass Media and Society; Mexican and Chicano Art History; Mexican-American History; Music Appreciation; Nutrition; Nutrition and Fitness; Opportunities in Freelancing; People Skills for the Freelancer; Principles of Marketing; Principles of Small Business; Reasoning and Problem Solving; Solidworks Advanced Solid Mode; Sports Nutrition; Stress Management; String Methods; Survey of Western Art History; The Child as a Victim; The Computer and Society; The United States Since 1865; Theatre History; Watercolor Painting; World Civilizations Since the 16th Century; World Civilizations to the 16th Century
+Advanced Medical Terminology; Advanced Voice; American Sign Language I; American Sign Language II; Argumentation and Debate; Beginning and Intermediate Algebra; Beginning Photography; Beginning Sewing; Beginning Voice; Bloodborne and Airborne Pathogens; Career/Life Planning & Personal Exploration; Child Growth and Development; Classic Piano I; College Learning Skills; College Level Algebra; College Study Skills; Contemporary Art History; Elementary French I; Elementary Italian I; Elementary Spanish I; Elementary Spanish I Honors; Fashion Illustration Technique; Film Music Appreciation; Financial Accounting; Food Safety and Sanitation; Fundamentals of Biology; Fundamentals of Business; History of Film to 1945; Intermediate Voice; Introduction to Baking and Pastry; Introduction to Art Concepts; Introduction to Biotechnology; Introduction to Chicana/Chicano Studies; Introduction to Corrections; Introduction to Criminal Justice; Introduction to Culinary Arts and Hospitality; Introduction to Cultural Anthropology; Introduction to Digital Media Arts; Introduction to Engineering; Introduction to Programming; Introduction to Psychology; Introduction to the Solar System; Introduction to Women’s Studies; Jazz Ensemble; Jazz in America; Kinesiology-Related Occupational Work Experience; Launch Your Freelance Business; Law and Society; Marketing to Attract Customers; Mass Media and Society; Mexican and Chicano Art History; Mexican-American History; Music Appreciation; Nutrition; Nutrition and Fitness; Opportunities in Freelancing; People Skills for the Freelancer; Principles of Marketing; Principles of Small Business; Reasoning and Problem Solving; Solidworks Advanced Solid Mode; Sports Nutrition; Stress Management; String Methods; Survey of Western Art History; The Child as a Victim; The Computer and Society; The United States Since 1865; Theatre History; Watercolor Painting; World Civilizations Since the 16th Century; World Civilizations to the 16th Century

 American Sign Language I; American Sign Language II, Automotive Electrical Operation; Beginning Voice; Calculus I; Career/Life Planning and Personal Exploration; Child Growth and Development; Class Piano I; College Algebra; College Study Skills; Computer Keyboarding Speed and Accuracy Development; Elementary Japanese I; Elementary Spanish I; Ethics; Freshman Composition; Fundamentals of Biology; Fundamentals of Biology Laboratory; Fundamentals of Business; History of Animation; History of Film to 1945; Human Anatomy and Physiology; Humanities through the Arts; Introduction to Anthropology; Introduction to Art Concepts; Introduction to Culinary Arts and Hospitality; Introduction to Deaf Studies; Introduction to Digital Media Arts; Introduction to Ethnic Studies; Introduction to Interpersonal Communication; Introduction to Keyboarding; Introduction to Legal Studies; Introduction to Lifespan Psychology; Introduction to Philosophy; Introduction to Psychology; Introduction to Sport Medicine; Introduction to the Solar System; Introduction to Theatre; Introduction to Women’s Studies; Introductory Sociology; Legal Environment of Business; Legal Terminology; Mexican American History in the United States; Microsoft Office; Microsoft Outlook; Music Appreciation; Music Theory and Musicianship II; Natural Sciences; Principles of Marketing; Principles of Retailing; Public Speaking; Stress Management; The Business of Music; Watercolor Painting; Women in United States History; World Civilizations to the 16th Century; World Regional Geography